 "HaRakevet" means "The Train" or "The Railway" in Hebrew.
 Since March 1989, it has been a quarterly newsletter specializing in news and historical material about the railways of the Middle East, and especially those of Israel.
 This material will now be accessible on the web to those interested in railways, in Israel, in the Middle East and in the history of this area.

-With the arrival of the 100th Issue, the web page has been modernized and streamlined.
+With the arrival of the 100th Issue, the web page was modernized and streamlined.

 Issue 100 contains, among other interesting articles, the story of the 8F Locomotive which has arrived in Israel and is now exhibited in Beer Sheva's old Turkish railway station.
 (See "dream" below)